28 Ways to Enjoy the Beach Near Beaumont (Besides the Obvious)

 Just blocks from the beach, Schlitterbahn Waterpark has some of the most thrilling water rides around.
 Home to the World’s Tallest Water Coaster and the award-winning Transportainment® River System, it’s part lazy river, part water taxi to take you from one slide to the next without ever leaving the water.

 One of the coolest extreme watersports, flyboarding propels you into the air with a hydro-powered jetpack.
-What looks like snowboarding in water is connected to a jet ski that powers riders high into the sky.
+The board is connected to a jet ski that powers riders high into the sky.

 Rent Jet Skis